-Sophia’s research examines how the medium impacts the reading experience and student learning.
-“As digital technologies are now a seamless part of learning, questions remain regarding their successful use and implementation,” says Sophia.
+Sophia’s research examined how the medium impacts the reading experience and student learning.
+“As digital technologies are now a seamless part of learning, questions remain regarding their successful use and implementation,” said Sophia.

-She is taking part in a review of the current literature on this subject to develop a Junior School-wide approach to reading and researching that enables students to effectively work in both digital and written mediums.
-This research will also help teachers work with students to use the best medium for the task.
+She took part in a review of the current literature on this subject to develop a Junior School-wide approach to reading and researching that enables students to effectively work in both digital and written mediums.
+This research helped teachers work with students to use the best medium for the task.

 Gail Robinson (2017–2020)

 Gail’s research focused on the implementation of a student-centred mode of teaching based on a Harkness approach.
 Harkness uses a disciplined framework, with high expectations for reading and writing, to empower students to participate.

 In Gail's words, “the success of a Harkness class depends on the quality of each student’s preparation for active participation in the learning process, as well as a willingness to develop effective skills as inquirers, collaborators, listeners, speakers, thinkers and risk-takers.”

 Physical & Health Education Teacher, Junior School